reymundvirtus/svg-icons-api/README.md

 ---

 ### License
-This library is MIT licensed.
+This API Library is MIT licensed.